JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end
 ````

-Note that we first wrote a function header and we used one tab as an indent.
+We first wrote a function header, and then we used one tab as an indentation.
 Then we wrote a short description of the function.
-Finally, we wrote an example of usage.
-To get nice looking formatting of the resulting docstring we use [markdown](https://en.wikipedia.org/wiki/Markdown) `# Example` that represents the title.
-We also use `julia-repl` block to write and actual code from Julia REPL.
-Now we can type the function name into the Julia help and we will get the following result.
+Finally, we wrote usage examples.
+To get a well-looking format of the docstring, we use [markdown](https://en.wikipedia.org/wiki/Markdown) `# Example` to represents a title.
+We use the `julia-repl` block to write code.
+Now we type the function name into the Julia help.

 ```julia